gKrokod/webServer/README.md

   1. cCreateAndFillTable

-	"cCreateAndFillTable": [] - create and fill with test data the tables in the database necessary for the server to operate.
-Recommended for the first launcha and testing.
+	"cCreateAndFillTable": [] - create and fill test data for the database tables.
+Recommended for the first launch.

-	"cCreateAndFillTable": null - do not configure the database for work.
+	"cCreateAndFillTable": null, do not configure the database.
 Recommended for subsequent launches.

   2. cHostDB